alco/ExReminder/README.md

 ## Where to go Next ##

 Congratulations!
-You now have quite a solid understanding of what it takes to write a client-server application using Elixir.
+You now have quite a solid understanding of what it takes to write a full-blown client-server application using Elixir.
 Ready for a tougher challenge?
 Great!
 At the moment I'm still refining this tutorial.
 You may have noticed that some features like supervisor implementation and formatted date for event timeouts are described in the book, but are missing in this tutorial.
 This is temporary, please see the TODO file for a list of things to be added soon.
 If you'd like to help me out, feel free to fork the project and start hacking.
 Also send a note to the [mailing list][8] so that I know which task you're working on.

 Next, I'm going to bring this [WebSockets demo][13] up to date and later, if all goes well, I will try to port the server for Mozilla's [BrowserQuest][14] game.
 If any of these projects sound interesting to you, come join me!
 Find me on IRC (I'm `true_droid` on the **#elixir-lang** channel) or send a message to the [list][8].